 The Student Code of Conduct is intended to be illustrative but not an exclusive listing of acts of misconduct and the consequences for each.
 The Student Code of Conduct is designed to foster student responsibility, respect for others, and to provide for the orderly operation of district schools.
 It is the purpose of this code to list certain offenses, which, if committed by a student, will result in the imposition of a certain disciplinary action.
-Any conduct not included herein, or an aggravated circumstance of any offense or an action involving a combination of offenses may result in disciplinary consequences that extend beyond this code of conduct as determined by the principal, superintendent and/or Board of Education.
-Deviation from the disciplinary or Secondary Education, Chief of Learning, Superintendent and/or Board of Education.
-This code includes, but is not necessarily limited to, acts of students on school property, including playgrounds, parking lots and school transportation, or at a school activity, whether on or off school property, and acts of students off school property that cause a material and substantial disruption to the school environment.
+Any conduct not included herein, or any aggravated circumstance of any offense or, any action involving a combination of offenses may result in disciplinary consequences that extend beyond this code of conduct as determined by the principal, superintendent and/or Board of Education.
+Deviation from the disciplinary consequences set forth in this code of conduct shall be documented by the Principal.
+Assistant to the Superintendent of Elementary or Secondary Education.
+Chief of Learning, Superintendent and/or Board of Education.
+This code includes, but is not necessarily limited to, acts of students on district property, including playgrounds, parking lots and district transportation, or at a district activity, whether on or off district property.
+The district may also discipline students for off-campus conduct that negatively impacts the educational environment, to the extent allowed by law.